 Studying impact, innovating asset-building, and increasing economic development; it’s what we do.
 Midas procured a longitudinal evaluation of our program that increases household financial security through the expansion of microenterprise.
 Over 300 participating businesses were studied, showing that cultivating diverse, low income entrepreneurs with long-term support, training, and capital --not debt-- is highly effective in increasing income and assets.
 Read overall outcomes and perspectives from individual businesses in the Executive Summary and Full Report.

 Intergrating Financial Stability Strategies into Workforce Development Programs: An Implementation Pilot in Boston

-With the partnership of Jewish Vocational Services Boston and the Asian American Civic Association, and the sponsorship of Citi Foundation, workforce development program staffers received training and tools in financial topics and financial coaching methods for the purpose of integrating them into their career services.
+With the partnership of Jewish Vocational Services Boston and the Asian American Civic Association, and the sponsorship of Citi Foundation, workforce development program staffers received training and tools in financial topics for the purpose of integrating them into their career services.
 Providers reflect on their experiences to better inform future efforts.

 By Margaret Miley.
 The United Way of Pioneer Valley engaged for national research and local assessments, and recommendations for next steps in this critical region of the state.

 Staying Afloat, Managing Your Finances in a Changing Economy: Nine ways to save your money, reduce your expenses, and protect your future.”
 Updated, Massachusetts-specific financial information for consumers, available in English, Spanish, Portuguese, and Haitian Creole.

 The Effect of Matched Savings Programs on Low and Moderate Income Asset Development in Massachusetts”

 Rachel Bogardus Drew.
 An evaluation report for The Midas Collaborative.
 Read about the changes in savings, credit, skills, social engagement, and economic effects from this program.
 Executive Summary.
 Full Report